How to Adapt to American Culture as an International Student

 Show respect for others by being mindful of their time.
 If you have scheduled appointments or meetings, arrive a few minutes early to demonstrate your consideration for others’ schedules.
 Being punctual reflects professionalism and reliability.

-Related Article: How to Handle Academic Pressure as an International Student in the United States
+Related Article: How to Navigate Public Transportation in the United States as an International Student

 65